Your donations directly support our students.

 The Foundation Board

-The OCCC Foundation is governed by a volunteer Board of Directors composed of professional, business and community leaders who believe in the mission and values of OCCC.
+The OCCC Foundation is governed by a volunteer Board of Directors composed of professional, retired educator, business and community leaders who believe in the mission and values of OCCC.
 The business and affairs of the Foundation are managed and controlled by the Board of Directors, subject to the provisions of the Oregon Nonprofit Foundation Act and the Articles of Incorporation and By-laws of the OCCC Foundation.

 The Board acts in a fiduciary capacity in administering donations in strict compliance with the instructions of the donor.
 Gifts to the Foundation may be designated for general purposes or restricted to a specific department or program.
 If a gift is not designated, the Board determines its use according to the greatest need of the College.